mostafijur-rahman299/AI-Learning/Basic-Defination.md

 ### What is Unsupervised Learning?:
 ```
-Unsupervised learning is a type of machine learning in which models are trained
+Unsupervised learning is a type of machine learning that learns from unlabeled data.
+This means that the data does not have any pre-existing labels or categories.
+The goal of unsupervised learning is to discover patterns and relationships in the data without any explicit guidance.

-using unlabeled dataset and are allowed to act on that data without any supervision.
+Unsupervised learning is the training of a machine using information that is neither classified nor labeled and allowing the algorithm to act on that information without guidance.
+Here the task of the machine is to group unsorted information according to similarities, patterns, and differences without any prior training of data.

+Unlike supervised learning, no teacher is provided that means no training will be given to the machine.
+Therefore the machine is restricted to find the hidden structure in unlabeled data by itself.
 ```

 ### What is Semi-Supervised Learning?: